At a Glance

 Why Get Tested?

-To detect or exclude the presence of abused and/or illegal drugs.
-This may be carried out for a number of reasons including a pre-employment screen or to comply with a drug rehabilitation programme.
+To detect or exclude the presence of commonly abused and/or illegal drugs.
+This may be carried out for a number of reasons including screening for pre-employment purposes or to comply with a drug rehabilitation programme.

 When to Get Tested?

-A random urine sample is usually collected for detection of drugs of abuse although they can be detected in blood, sweat, saliva, mother's milk and hair samples.
+A is usually collected for detection of drugs of abuse although they can be detected in blood, sweat, saliva, mother's milk and hair samples.

 Test Preparation Needed?

 Some prescription and over-the-counter drugs may give a positive screening result; prior to testing, indicate any medications that you have taken and/or for which you have prescriptions.